imbryan/p2pim/README.md

 ## Features
 * Peer-to-peer messaging
+  * IP address based (will think of a better system soon)
 * *Contacts* (to do)
 * *Graphical user interface* (to do)
 * *Encrypted messages* (to do)